c0d-0x/sm3tproxy/README.md

 - [ ] Logging of requests, headers, and payloads.
 - [ ] Rule-based traffic filtering (domain, keyword, method) with cli/ a config file.
 - [ ] Optional HTTPS interception using OpenSSL.
-- [ ] Lua scripting support for dynamic filtering rules (This is very Optional).
+- [ ] Lua scripting support for dynamic filtering rules (This is very OPTIONAL).